 - Records of any informal resolution and the result therefrom;

-- Records of any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment;
+- Records of any actions, including any supportive measures, taken in response to a report or formal complaint of Sex Discrimination or Sexual Harassment;

 - Records of the basis for the University’s conclusion that its response to a report was not deliberately indifferent;